 “Ah,” you’re thinking, “now you’ve lost me.
 You’re not like me.
 I really don’t see the point in living, if it doesn’t involve my daily treats.”

 No, listen.
 I get it.
 I don’t know if anyone was a bigger sugar addict than me.
-Writing that treats sit in my freezer and closet are a big triumph, since I was a lifelong sugar addict.
+Writing that treats sit in my freezer and fridge are a big triumph, since I was a lifelong sugar addict.
 I have deep fillings in all my molars to prove it.
 Did I fight it more successfully than most?
 Yes, by sheer will.
 Like a daily arm wrestle.
 But in MY OWN RESEARCH, 65% of green smoothie drinkers have fewer cravings for sweets and processed food.

 I, my friend, was in the 35%.
 I still wanted my damn treat.